 Around 70 percent of college students rely on student loans to pay at least part of their educational costs, according to CNBC.
-This means before you start college, you’ll likely need to figure out how to get student loans.
-And, depending upon whether your parents can help, it could also mean figuring out how to get student loans without co-signer support.
+That means you’ll likely need to figure out how to get student loans before you start college.
+And depending on whether your parents can help, it also could mean figuring out how to get student loans without co-signer support.

-Often, parents help with the process of getting educational loans by co-signing to make it easier for their child to obtain money to cover university tuition, fees, and expenses.
+Often, parents do help with the process of getting educational loans by co-signing to make it easier for their child to obtain money to cover tuition, fees, and expenses.

 How to get student loans without a co-signer

 When you take out student loans, there are two primary options available to you: Federal loans and private loans.

 Federal loans should usually be the first choice as you decide how to take out a student loan, as their repayment plans provide a great deal more flexibility.
 That flexibility includes options such as income-driven repayment plans, forbearance and deferment, and federal forgiveness programs.